 - Submit a complete application (see criteria below)

-- Have a research mentor who is mid-career or senior faculty with a research track record at the applicant’s home institution
+- Identify and confirm an experienced primary research mentor who is mid-career or senior faculty with a research track record in obtaining research funding at the applicant’s home institution

-- Have an approved or a pending IRB approval at the time of grant application submission
+- Have an approved or a pending IRB approval at the time of grant submission

 This award is intended as a supplemental non-salary research support grant, for a one-year period.
-One award will be granted at $35,000.
+Two awards will be granted; each award total is $35,000.
 A portion of the funding can be used toward support for a statistician and/or technician.
 Up to 10% of the grant award may be used toward indirect costs.
-A no-cost extension to two years for expending the full one-year amount will be considered based upon request from the investigator if sufficient justification can be made that a second year is necessary to complete the research project and ultimately benefit the health outcomes for women/girls with bleeding disorders.
+A no-cost extension for up to two years for expending the full one-year amount will be considered based upon request from the investigator if sufficient justification can be made that a second year is necessary to complete the research project and ultimately benefit the health outcomes for women/girls with bleeding disorders.

 The funding can be used toward: